gomathishankar28/ms3_meercq/README.md

 # [MeerCQ](https://gomathishankar28.github.io/ms3_meercq/)

-This is a website that provides contact details of variety of services like electricians, plumbers, carpenters, painters, gardeners, whitegoods and cleaners in Meerhoven in one place.
+This is a website that provides contact details for variety of  handyman services like electricians, plumbers, carpenters, painters, gardeners, whitegoods and cleaners in Meerhoven, a place which has large concentration of expats in Netherlands.
 As the name suggests, MeerCQ( which means Meerhoven people seek you) is a platform where people can find the contact of a professional for all the chores at home without any hassle.
 **MeerCQ** is an educational project that serves as the **Milestone Project 3** for the **Full-Stack Software Developer programme** powered by **Code Institute**.